Pak military not taking sides in current political crisis: Shehbaz Sharif | Politics

 In response to a question about the appointment of the next army chief when the term of the incumbent expires in November, or giving an extension to the current chief General Qamar Javed Bajwa, Shehbaz said: ''It is a premature question" and will be considered when the time comes in the national interest.

 Despite being asked several times, he refused to answer the question if an "extension would be on the table."
-He said after winning the no-confidence motion against Imran Khan the opposition would quickly review and improve the electoral reforms including the voting rights for overseas Pakistanis.
-He accused Imran Khan of bulldozing the electoral reforms legislation through the Parliament and the opposition would make appropriate changes.
+He said after winning the no-confidence motion against Khan the opposition would quickly review and improve the electoral reforms including the voting rights for overseas Pakistanis.
+He accused Prime Minister Khan of bulldozing the electoral reforms legislation through the Parliament and the opposition would make appropriate changes.

+Sharif confirmed that they plan to reserve a seat each in the National Assembly and the Senate for overseas Pakistanis.

-Shehbaz Sharif said he does not know about any 'minus Imran Khan formula', but if Imran Khan is not removed from politics using political and constitutional methods, Pakistan's future is in danger as under him Pakistan has experienced "the worst governance and delivery" of benefits.
+The PML-N president said he does not know about any 'minus Imran Khan formula', but if Khan is not removed from politics using political and constitutional methods, Pakistan's future is in danger as under him Pakistan has experienced "the worst governance and delivery" of benefits.

 The Muttahida Qaumi Movement Pakistan (MQM-P) and Pakistan Muslim League-Quaid (PML-Q), the two allied parties of Khan's PTI have presented a ''minus- Imran Khan'' formula to save the incumbent government ahead of voting on the no-confidence motion.